Download our informational brochure Deadline for applications is July 17, 2020. Classes begin August 24

-- The Seminar in International Affairs, 3 credits, which provides a core course for all majors in the program and serves as an introduction to references and research tools in international relations; disciplinary and interdisciplinary approaches and basic concepts in the field;
+- INR5938 Joint Seminar in International Affairs, 3 credits.
+A core course for all majors in the program and serves as an introduction to references and research tools in international relations; disciplinary and interdisciplinary approaches and basic concepts in the field;

-- The International Affairs Colloquium, 1 credit, repeatable, which deals with contemporary problems and issues in international affairs;
+- INR5935 Special Topics (International Affairs Colloquium), 1 credit, repeatable, which deals with contemporary problems and issues in international affairs;

-- At least 9, but no more than 18 semester hours in one of the participating departments;
+- At least 9, but no more than 18 semester hours in one of the participating departments (see areas of concentration);

-- Course work in at least three of the participating departments;
+- Course work in at least three of the participating departments: Geography, History, Political Science, Public Administration, Religion;

 - At least six hours focusing on the developing or post-communist world (i.e., outside of the United States, Canada, Western Europe, Japan, Australia and New Zealand); and

-- written master’s comprehensive examination for the course type program or an oral master’s thesis defense for the thesis type program.
-Exam or thesis must be completed within 7 years after completing the coursework.
+- Written master’s comprehensive examination.
+The exam must be completed within 7 years after completing the coursework.

 - Certification by the appropriate language department;